There are many non-obvious ways to return values from MySQL stored procedures, and each of them solves particular problems.

 Some of the mentioned features are pretty obscure for several people.
 Here are the links to the relevant pages of MySQL and MariaDB documentation.

-- CREATE PROCEDURE (for OUT and INOUT)
+- CREATE PROCEDURE (for

 - User-defined variables